AutoDRIVE-Ecosystem/autodrive-ecosystem.github.io/docs/competitions/roboracer-sim-racing-guide.md

 </div>

 <p align="justify">
-It is possible to run the simulator and devkit on two separate computing nodes (e.g. two different PCs) connected via a common network.
-The benefit of this approach is workload distribution by isolating the two computing processes, thereby gaining higher performance.
+It is possible to run the simulator and devkit on two separate computing nodes (e.g., two different PCs) connected via a common network (wired or wireless).
+In order to establish communication between the simulator and devkit, enter the IP address of the machine running the devkit into the GUI or CLI of the simulator.
+The port number could be left to its default value of `4567` unless it is occupied by some other process that cannot be terminated (in such a case, modify the port number within the devkit and pass it via the GUI or CLI of the simulator as well).
+The benefit of this approach is workload distribution by isolating the two computing processes, thereby gaining better performance.
 It is further possible to run the devkit on a physical RoboRacer vehicle (using the Jetson SBC onboard) and connect it to the PC running AutoDRIVE Simulator as a hardware-in-the-loop (HIL) setup.
 </p>

 !!! tip